johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-28-how-we-fixed-my-seo/index.md

     title: A dedicated SEO and growth marketing firm for dev-focused, cybersecurity, fintech and deep tech startups
     url: https://growtika.com/
     image_url: ./growtika-logo.webp
-tags: [seo, docusaurus, azure static web apps]
+tags: [seo, docusaurus, azure static web apps, open graph]
 image: ./title-image.png
 description: In October 2022 traffic to my site tanked.
 Growtika collaborated with me to fix it.
 This is what we did.
 Read it if you're trying to improve your SEO.
 hide_table_of_contents: false